 Dr. W. Barnett Owen shared a vision for improving the lives of children throughout the Kentuckiana area.
 A long-time children’s health-care advocate with a strong compassion for children in need and the first orthopedic specialist in Kentucky, he provided the momentum for building the Kosair Crippled Children Hospital.

 In 1982, since it no longer had the responsibility of operating a health care facility, Kosair Charities was able to broaden its scope of support.
 It began providing grants to support pediatric programs such as The Kosair Charities Pediatric Convalescent Center at the Home of the Innocents.
 Kosair Charities also began to provide individual help to children outside hospitals through the Special Kids program, which arranges for medical referrals, financial assistance and transportation.
 The property on Eastern Parkway, which once served as Kosair Crippled Children Hospital, is now the campus for the Sam Swope Kosair Charities Center.
-In 2013, Kosair Charities opened its East Campus on Bluegrass Parkway, which houses Louisville Pediatric Therapy Center, Bluegrass Center for Autism, and Heuser Hearing Academy.
+In 2013, Kosair Charities opened its East Campus on Bluegrass Parkway, which houses the Kids Center for Pediatric Therapy and Bluegrass Center for Autism.
 Today, through an extensive grant program, Kosair Charities is able to support over 90 agencies around the state that provide crucial medical care to children.
 Kosair Charities also provides grants for rent-free office space for non-profits including: CASA, Epilepsy Foundation, The KIDS Center, Huntington’s Disease Foundation, Louisville Metro Police Foundation, Spina Bifida, Trust for Life, and the University of Louisville Autism Center, Pediatric Center and Pediatric Dental Clinics.
 Today, Kosair Charities is the largest charity for children in the history of Kentucky and Southern Indiana.
 For over 90 years, they have been exemplifying their mission of protecting the health and well-being of children and providing Kosair Kids® with better tomorrows.
-Dr. James Ramsey, President of the University of Louisville said it best when he said, “the children of our area have no better friend than Kosair Charities.”